-Please also see below for our approach to and remote learning offer
+Please also see below for our approach to and remote learning offer.

 Please see below for our SEN information report and parent group that we support.

-We are a very includive school and are always reflecting on our practice to ensure the very best for all of our pupils.
+We are a very inclusive school and are always reflecting on our practice to ensure the very best for all of our pupils.
 We see every child as an individual and strive to help every learner be the very best they can.
 Click here for Norfolk's SEND Local Offer.